HomeBlog Home

 Universities

-Should I move to Raleigh, Durham, or Chapel Hill?
-All three share the same regional economy, each with its own personality.
+Should you move to Raleigh, Durham, or Chapel Hill?
+All three share the same regional economy, but they do not feel the same day to day.

-Raleigh is the largest, most suburban, and has the widest housing range.
-Durham is grittier with a stronger independent restaurant and music scene, anchored by the American Tobacco Campus and DPAC.
-Chapel Hill revolves around UNC, with tight geography, a higher price per square foot, and a quieter feel.
+Raleigh is the largest and has the widest housing range.
+Durham has a stronger independent restaurant and music feel, anchored by Duke, DPAC, and the American Tobacco Campus.
+Chapel Hill revolves around UNC and has a smaller, more academic daily rhythm.

 July and August are hot and humid.
-Temps hit the low to mid-90s.
-Air conditioning isn't optional.
-It runs late May through mid-September, and your electric bill shows it.
-Humidity breaks by mid-October.
+Air conditioning is not optional, and your electric bill will remind you.

 Winter in Raleigh